 These provisions allow for services to be grouped together to create a class for the purposes of the D.C. by-law and D.C. reserve funds.
-The D.C. calculations and draft by-law provided herein do not include a class of service.
+The D.C. calculations and draft by-law provided herein include Growth-related Studies as a class of service.